-When applicable and compatible, consider the dual use of waste transfer pipelines for irrigation water delivery and the irrigation system design requirements.
+When applicable and compatible, consider the dual use of waste transfer pipelines for irrigation water delivery.

 Consider installing a locator wire in the trench with transfer pipelines.

 Chemistry of waste material may need consideration for corrosion resistance and water tightness in the selection of pipe material and joints.